eloyekunle/world-bank-grpc/README.md

 | --- | -------- | --------------- | ---------- |
 | 1   | PORT     | 50001           | server     |
 | 1   | HOST     | localhost:50001 | client     |

+#### Kubernetes

+Kubernetes manifests have been provided in [kubernetes](./kubernetes).
+To make the service available to an external client from the cluster, the user can setup an Ingress to the provided service with the `NGINX` provider.

+Optionally, the user can also provision TLS encryption.
+In this case, the client will have to be updated to trust the certificate authority (CA).